Slavery Footprint

 Slavery Footprint Hits One Million Milestone

-We are thrilled to announce that more than one million people from around the world have calculated their Slavery Footprint.
-The creators of the site estimated they would reach this major milestone by the end of the year, but extensive media coverage and social media buzz accelerated the site’s momentum.
+We are thrilled to announce that more than one million people have calculated their Slavery Footprint.
+The site’s creators estimated they would reach this major milestone by the end of the year, but extensive media coverage and social media buzz accelerated the site’s momentum.

 PKPR continues to secure major coverage for Slavery Footprint.
 Recent highlights include The Washington Post, TechCrunch TV (Check out clip below), Oprah.com, The Consumerist, MSNBC.com, The Globe and Mail, The Toronto Star, The Guardian, Treehugger, UTNE, Food Republic, Bust Magazine, The Hairpin, and The Social Times.